CqZeng2333/Hospital-Platform/README.md

 # Hospital-Platform
 ## Branching Strategy
 * Add to main branch when function of module is well tested
-* Ongoing function should be seen at branches
+* Ongoing function should be seen at dev branch
+* Main: User module, Patient module, Device module
+* Dev: Chat module

 ## Requirement
 * Python 3.6+